EMC China Lab

 1. CE certification: ce marking

-The CE Marking is the passport for products entering the EU market.
+The ce marking is the passport for products entering the EU market.
 The EU has established numerous safety directives to protect the lives and property of its member states' citizens.
 Products such as machinery, low-voltage electrical equipment, and electromagnetic compatibility items require the CE mark, and toys, such as fidget spinners, fall under this category.

 The CE marking is a mandatory certification in the EU market.
 Products manufactured within the EU or imported from outside must have the CE mark to be freely sold in the EU.
 This mark signifies compliance with the essential requirements of the EU’s New Approach Directives for Technical Harmonization and Standardization.
 It is a legal requirement for products to carry this mark.